markiantorno/susu/README.md

     @CellInfo(index = 3) val inToronto: Boolean = true,
 )
 ```
+It's important to note that, for susu to work, there must be a zero argument constructor available for the class.
+In our example, we do this by providing default values for all the Data Class fields.

 Once annotated, the data can be parsed as follows:
 ```kotlin